 HIRE AN INTIMACY COORDINATOR AND KNOW THE GUIDELINES

 Believe it or not, intimacy coordinators are now required on set for sex scenes.
 Make sure to have one on set, they will further help you in properly working with actors.
 And don’t forget to read the intimacy on set guidelines for the dos and don’ts.

 Shooting these kinds of scenes can be a very vulnerable moment for actors.
 They are putting their trust in the director and crew to behave professionally.
 Sex is a part of life, so it makes sense that it sometimes be included in our storytelling.
 However, the actual act of filming these scenes can be very awkward and potentially embarrassing.
 Use your better judgment.
 Respect your actors and use this opportunity to be a positive role model for the rest of the crew.

 LEARN FROM OTHER FILMS

 When adding sexual content to your film, look into the experiences of other filmmakers.
 See if it seems like it’s worth the work required.
+The examples below can be helpful for filmmakers who want to learn how to film a sex scene.
 Most of these links contain materials that are NSFW.